tidenjs/tiden/tutorials/1-web-components/article.md

 npm install -g tiden
 ```

 Create a folder for your project.
-We're rebuilding Tiden documentation from raw HTML and CSS to a pure Tiden project in this tutorial.
+For this tutorial, we're converting Tiden documentation from raw HTML and CSS.
 So I'll name it "tiden-docs."

 You can also supply a description.
 If you do, then it is used to add [Open Graph](https://ogp.me/) tags.
 It will also add the description to your [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file